 EUR/38A19/1:

-This way of proceeding can also be adopted to decide on cases transmitted according to clause 2.1.1.2 above, when the schedule of the TSAG meetings is not deemed to be compatible with a timely response.

 2.2 Terms of reference

 IAP/39A20/1:

-The topic for a particular focus group is to be well defined (prior to approval), and the terms of reference must include the scope of actions, a plan of action, the expected deliverables and the time schedules for completion.
+The topic for a particular focus group is to be well defined (prior to approval), and the terms of reference must include the scope of actions, a plan of action, the expected deliverables and the time schedules for completion, which should not exceed a period of 9 to 12 months.

 IAP/39A20/1, EUR/38A19/1:

-The relationship of this work to that of the parent group must be indicated, in addition to relationships with other ITU study groups, standards organizations, forums and consortia, etc., and the degree of urgency of the specific topic.
-The justification that the intended activity cannot be handled as efficiently by study groups should be given.
+The relationship of this work to that of the parent group(s) must be indicated, in addition to relationships with other ITU study groups, standards organizations, forums and consortia, etc., and the degree of urgency of the specific topic.
+The justification that the intended activity cannot be handled by study groups or an alternative mechanism, shall be given.

 EUR/38A19/1, IAP/39A20/1:

-It is expected that a focus group will complete its work in a short period of time, typically 9-12 months, following approval of its formation.
-In appropriate circumstances, and subject to review and approval by the parent group, the term and scope of a focus group may be extended.
+It is expected that a focus group will complete its work in accordance with the plan of action and time schedules defined in the terms of reference of its formation.
+The scope and breadth of work identified in the terms of reference should take this timeline into account.
+If a focus group requires more time to fulfil its mandate, the extension of its term will be subject to review and approval by TSAG, the term and scope of a focus group may be extended once for a maximum of 12 months.

 EUR/38A19/1:

-During the life of the focus group, its terms of reference cannot be modified by the focus group itself.
-Any proposal to modify the terms of reference is to be submitted as a written contribution to the parent group for its consideration and approval.
+During the life of the focus group, its terms of reference cannot be modified by the parent group or the focus group itself.
+Any proposal to modify the terms of reference is to be submitted as a written contribution to TSAG for its consideration and approval.

 EUR/38A19/1, IAP/39A20/1:

-If more than one study group is involved (i.e., the topic falls under the responsibility and mandate of one or more other study groups), a possible modification of the terms of reference (including scope) should be discussed with the other involved study groups before a decision is taken.
+If more than one study group is involved (i.e., the topic falls under the responsibility and mandate of one or more other study groups), a possible modification of the terms of reference (including scope) should be discussed with the other involved study groups before approval is granted by TSAG.

 EUR/38A19/1:

-Extension of the lifetime requires a decision of the parent group (with no reservations by the other involved study groups in the case where a topic falls under the responsibility and mandate of one or more other study groups).
-The focus group will automatically stop if the parent group does not agree to extend the lifetime of the focus group.

 2.3 Leadership

 EUR/38A19/1:

-A chairman and vice-chairman are initially appointed by the parent group.
+A chairman and vice-chairman are initially appointed by TSAG.
 If needed, after the initial establishment of the focus group, subsequent management appointments will be made by the focus group, and the parent group informed accordingly.
-Appointment of chairman and vice-chairman shall be primarily based upon demonstrated competence both in technical content of the parent group and in the management skills required.
+The parent group will seek TSAG confirmation of management appointments.
+Appointment of chairman and vice-chairman shall be primarily based upon demonstrated competence both in technical content of the relevant parent group and in the management skills required.

 EUR/38A19/1:

-Member States and ITU-T Sector Members will provide the chairmanship, but vice-chairmanships can be open to ITU-T Associates and academia, as well as to external experts.
+Member States and ITU-T Sector Members will provide the chairmanship, but vice-chairmanships can be open to ITU-T Associates and academia.

 EUR/38A19/1:

-A focus group chairman who is unable to carry out his or her duties is replaced by one of the vice-chairmen, who is chosen and appointed by the parent group at its next meeting.
-If none of the vice-chairmen is an ITU member, the parent group calls for candidates and the chairman is appointed at the next meeting of the parent group.
+A focus group chairman who is unable to carry out his or her duties is replaced by one of the vice-chairmen, who is chosen and appointed by TSAG at its next meeting.
+If none of the vice-chairmen is able to take on the role of chairman, TSAG calls for candidates and the chairman is appointed at the next meeting of TSAG.

 3 Focus group working procedures

 EUR/38A19/1:

+Focus groups shall follow the rules of procedure of the ITU-T.

 3.1 Participation